carpentries-incubator/SDC-EEGLAB/_episodes/09-ICA_analysis.md

 #### Cluster components

-Unlike scalp channels where we can typically us basic parameters to choose which channels are included in an analysis for each subject (e.g. site Oz for each participant, or the maximum channel during a specific time interval for each participant) more complex decisions need to be made about which components are used for each participant.
+Unlike scalp channels where we can typically use basic parameters to choose which channels are included in an analysis for each subject (e.g. site Oz for each participant, or the maximum channel during a specific time interval for each participant) more complex decisions need to be made about which components are used for each participant.
 Then we need to cluster those components together to create the signals for the analyses.
 There are automated ways of doing clustering analyses, but since we have already classified the components that we are interested in we will perform the clustering manually.

 In order to cluster the components manually, we first need to build the basic clustering structures with some minimal parameters.